 - Factory: Settings derived from the provided Cura-Profiles

 The profiles differ mainly in extrusion widths and speeds, but the layer heights are not “mandatory”, you can of course print lower layer heights on the quality profile.
-The results of the precision profile are still very poor, this is work in progress

 The profile has a few minor features:

 - The rapid traverse speeds are relatively low, the accelerations in a visible range.
 Higher values led to layer shifts on larger components after several hours of printing.

 - The print bed is preheated first, then the extruder.
 When the extruder is preheated, the component cooler is switched on to counteract any melting of the component cooler.
 The bed is lowered a bit to avoid cooling the corner of the print bed directly.

 - To start, some filament is extruded next to the print bed and then a short start line is drawn, this line also exists in other Prusa profiles.
 This ensures to some extent that material really comes out of the nozzle at the start of printing.

 - After printing, the print bed will be completely lowered to make it more easy to remove the print.